ictnlp/StreamSpeech/README.md

 </p>

 💡**Highlight**:
-1. StreamSpeech achieves **SOTA performance** on both offline and simultaneous speech-to-speech translation.
+1. StreamSpeech achieves **state-of-the-art performance** on both offline and simultaneous speech-to-speech translation.
 2. StreamSpeech performs **streaming ASR**, **simultaneous speech-to-text translation** and **simultaneous speech-to-speech translation** via an "All in One" seamless model.
 3. StreamSpeech can present intermediate results (i.e., ASR or translation results) during simultaneous translation, offering a more comprehensive low-latency communication experience.